The Hand That Rocks the Cradle (1992 film): Remakes

 The film was remade as Khal-Naaikaa, an Indian film which was released on August 6, 1993.

-In 2014, it was announced Supernatural writer Daniel Loflin was set to executive produce and write an adaptation for the film alongside Ted Field, a producer on the original film.
-The remake was reportedly in development at ABC Family, but it did not move forward.
+Supernatural writer Daniel Loflin was set to executive produce and write an adaptation for ABC Family in 2014, alongside Ted Field, a producer on the original film, but it did not move forward.

 On September 26, 2024, it was announced that a new remake was in development with Walt Disney Studios Motion Pictures under 20th Century Studios, starring Maika Monroe with Michelle Garza Cervera directing and Micah Bloomberg writing the script.
 The film was released directly to streaming on Hulu on October 22, 2025.